 What does your company’s logo say about you?
-Of course, it is possible that it doesn’t really reveal that much, in which case, it’s not particularly efficient as a logo isn’t it?
+Of course, it is possible that it doesn’t really reveal that much, in which case, it’s not particularly efficient as a logo.
 Still, there’s something far worse.
 Some logos are so poorly designed that they send the wrong message or even directly scare your customers away.
-The reason behind this is the fact that they were made by someone with little or no understanding of the psychology that goes into logo designing process.
-Here are several things you need to know in order to avoid the same fate.
+This is because someone made them with little or no understanding of the psychology that goes into the logo designing process.
+Here are several things you need to know to avoid the same fate.

 Psychology That Goes into Logo Designing Process